psychemedia/island-storynotes/knighton-gorges-ghosts.md

 Davis, Rev. R. G. "Historical Notes on the Manor of Knighton, in the Isle of White," Proceedings of the Hampshire Field Club & Archaeological Society vol. 3 (1898): 295-302.

-https://www.hantsfieldclub.org.uk/publications/hampshirestudies/digital/1885-99/Vol_3/Davis_pt3.pdf
+Davis (Rev. R. G.).
+Historical notes on the manor of Knighton, in the Isle of Wight.
+Hampshire Field Club, iii.
+295-302. https://www.hantsfieldclub.org.uk/publications/hampshirestudies/digital/1885-99/Vol_3/Davis_pt3.pdf

 HISTORICAL NOTES ON THE MANOR